 - Denatured Alcohol Following FDA Guidance: "Tax-free ethanol may be used to produce hand sanitizer if it is denatured according to TTB regulations and Food and Drug Administration (FDA) guidance."
-See FDA Policies below. - State and Local Government Exemptions: "Alcohol, whether or not denatured, may be delivered tax-free to state and local governments for non-beverage purposes." - Note: DISCUS has clarified that it is current TTB policy that undenatured alcohol donated to or sold to a government entity either in the form of hand sanitizer or alcohol to be made into hand sanitizer is not subject to FET, provided all the requirements in 27 C.F.R.
-Part 22 are satisfied. - Hospitals, Clinics, Laboratories, etc: Undenatured alcohol may also be provided to "hospitals, blood banks, sanitariums, certain pathological laboratories, non-profit clinics, and qualifying educational institutions, if not for resale or use in the manufacture of any product for sale." - Note: DISCUS has clarified that it is current TTB policy that undenatured alcohol donated or sold to any of these institutions, not for resale or use in the manufacture of any product for sale, either in the form of hand sanitizer or alcohol to be made into hand sanitizer is not subject to FET, provided all the requirements in 27 C.F.R.
+See FDA Policies below. - State and Local Government Exemptions: "Alcohol, whether or not denatured, may be delivered tax-free to state and local governments for non-beverage purposes." - Hospitals, Clinics, Laboratories, etc: Undenatured alcohol may also be provided to "hospitals, blood banks, sanitariums, certain pathological laboratories, non-profit clinics, and qualifying educational institutions, if not for resale or use in the manufacture of any product for sale." - Note: DISCUS has clarified that it is current TTB policy that undenatured alcohol donated or sold to a government entity or any of these institutions, not for resale or use in the manufacture of any product for sale, either in the form of hand sanitizer or alcohol to be made into hand sanitizer is not subject to FET, provided all the requirements in 27 C.F.R.
 Part 22 are satisfied.
-TTB will determine whether an institution qualifies for this provision prior to providing them a Tax-Free Alcohol user permit. - See TTB Guidance in Appendix A for additional guidance related to providing alcohol to state and local governments, as well as hospitals, clinics, laboratories, etc.
+TTB will determine whether an institution qualifies for this provision prior to providing them a Tax-Free Alcohol user permit. - See TTB Guidance in Appendix A for additional guidance related to providing alcohol to state and local governments, as well as hospitals, clinics, laboratories, etc. - On May 19th, TTB released Guidance 2020-4: Tax-Free Withdrawal of Distilled Spirits and Products Containing Distilled Spirits for Hand Sanitizer Purposes under the CARES Act and TTB Guidance.
+This document provides guidance in a question-and-answer format about tax-free withdrawals of distilled spirits and hand sanitizer under the CARES Act and TTB's exemptions.